department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/estimate-your-benefits/research/discussion-guide.md

 - Were you able to find what you were looking for?
 Was anything missing?
 - Do you have any questions about the benefits you would receive at this school?
 - On a scale of 1 to 5 where 1 is very easy and 5 is very hard, how would you rate this task?

 - Mobile: What did you think of the sticky pop-up/bottom sheet displayed within the EYB section?
 - Mobile: What did you think of the values shown in the sticky pop-up/bottom sheet (collapsed and expanded)?
 - Mobile: When do you think those numbers should update? (as you make selections or after clicking Calculate)
 - Mobile: When do you think that pop-up/sheet should appear?
 When should it disappear?

 ## Fourth Task: Benefits Change - 5 minutes (Optional)

 You recently found out that you are eligible for the **Vocational Rehabilitation & Employment** GI Bill.
 You are curious how your benefits with this bill would compare to the Post 9/11 GI Bill.
 How would you go about changing your GI Bill selection within the Comparison Tool?

 Things to watch for:
+-	Where do users try to change their benefit?
 - Do users realize they can change “Your benefits” values on Search Results page?

 Upon completion of task:
 - On a scale of 1 to 5 where 1 is very easy and 5 is very hard, how would you rate this task?